 I'm also using it for simple reminders and there are many other ways to use it.
 Here at Daley Progress, we're setting it up to manage our client reminder system.
 If you decide to get the premium version, you get some extra useful tools.
 Your first month is free and it's only $24/year.
 It was also the easiest, fastest purchase I've ever made online.
 They understand SIMPLE.

-Get 10 QUICK & EASY CONTENT TEMPLATES by subscribing to the Work Better, Not Harder monthly newsletter full of practical marketing tips.
-NEW Social Media Solution for Small Business: BeeSeen.Online - Get ready-made social media images to instantly start a buzz on your feeds.
+Get 10 QUICK & EASY CONTENT TEMPLATES by subscribing to the Work Better, Not Harder monthly newsletter full of practical marketing tips. **Coming soon - a new program to help small business owners build habits for their marketing tasks.